 Textures.com is a very well known site for textures.
 In the Blender community, we also got poliigon.com that was started by Blender guru.
 Both well known.
 Textures.com have a limited number of downloads for their lower resolution textures as well as a high-resolution texture every day that you can download.
 Both sites have their own take on royalty free license but they are both similar with what they allow.

-A couple of other resources that is cc0 and pretty impressive is first, the Chocofur material library.
+Another resource that is cc0 and pretty impressive is the Chocofur material library.
 All their textures are free and cc0 licensed.
 You only need an account to download the entire library of textures.
-The second cc0 texture resource that I want to share is at yethiel.wordpress.com.
-They have a shared library of about 5GB of cc0 texture resources that can be downloaded.

 Enough with the textures already let’s get on to some images.